 A URL slug is the part located at the very end of a URL that refers to a particular page or post on a website.
 A URL slug also describes what the page or post is about in a few words; e.g. the title of a blog post.
 It's in an SEO-friendly format as each word in a URL slug is split by a dash

 -, so it's readable by both humans and URL crawlers.

 A URL slug doesn't necessarily have to be only in English.
 It can be written in any languages.
 Therefore, you can make use of it to optimize your website for SEO to rank better in search engines.

 For example, the URL slug for this page is slug-generator as you can see in the full URL below.

-A URL slug immensely helps describe the content of a page with a few meaningful words so that the user knows what the page they're visiting is about.
+A URL slug immensely helps describe the content of a page with several keywords so that the user knows what the page they're visiting is about.
 It's an important part of SEO optimization for ranking in SERPs as well.

 As you can tell, the latter is more of a user-friendly URL.
-You get the idea of what the post is about immediately.
-Moreover, it's one of the factors that help your website rank higher in search engines because web crawlers also read URL slugs like humans do.
+You can immediately tell what the page you're visiting is about from reading the URL slug unlike the former which has only a query string that doesn't explain anything.
+Moreover, a self-described URL slug is one of the factors that help your website rank higher in search engines because web crawlers also read URL slugs like humans do.